oisdk/team-software-project/backend/README.rst

 External Documentation
 ----------------------

-If you are starting to contribute to this project for the first time, it is stongly recommended that you review the `contributing document <../CONTRIBUTING.md>`_, which covers everything needed to write code for this project.
+If you are starting to contribute to this project for the first time, it is stongly recommended that you review the `contributing document <../CONTRIBUTING.md>`_, which covers everything needed to start writing code for this project.

 For developers interested in contributing to the project frontend, see the `frontend README <../frontend/README.md>`_.